Theme from The Greatest American Hero (Believe It or Not): In popular culture

 In the season 8 episode of Seinfeld titled "The Susie", an answering machine message consists of a parody of "Believe It or Not".
 As a tribute to the Seinfeld episode, the song appeared in a 2021 TV commercial for Tide that aired during CBS' telecast of Super Bowl LV on February 7, 2021, starring Jason Alexander, whose character George Costanza recorded the parody lyrics as his answering machine message.

 In the Homestar Runner Halloween special "The House That Gave Sucky Treats", Homestar Runner dresses as The Greatest American Hero.
 When greeted, Homestar sings a parody of the America's Greatest Hero theme song.

 In the Family Guy episode "The Man with Two Brians", while being launched off a ramp and flying through the air, doing a stunt similar to Jackass, Peter wears the costume from the show and sings the series' theme song.
 The opening lines (Believe it or not, I'm walking on air) were also spoofed in the title of third episode of the sixth season, Believe It or Not, Joe's Walking on Air.

 In the My Name Is Earl episode "Didn't Pay Taxes", Earl and Randy sing "Believe It or Not" while trapped in a water tower.

 In the Gilmore Girls episode "Tippecanoe and Taylor, Too", the show's fictional band Hep Alien perform a grunge version of the song at Jackson Belleville's rally for Stars Hollow Town Selectman.

+In season 13, episode 3 of ER, "Somebody to Love", Dr. Archie Morris sings "Believe It or Not" while driving on the highway in Chicago, with the top down on his BMW convertible.

 The song was also used as the opening theme for the Brad Jones comedy-review show, The Cinema Snob.

 In season 9, episode 6 of the Warner television series Supernatural, "Heaven Can't Wait", Castiel sings the song to calm a crying baby whom he is babysitting.

 The song appears in the 2021 film Free Guy, when Guy (Ryan Reynolds) distracts "Dude", his stronger doppelganger, by giving him glasses that show a player's view of the game.